B2.10 Divide whole numbers by proper fractions, using appropriate tools and strategies.

 Thus, dividing a whole number by a fraction (for example, \(2\; \div \;\frac{1}{3}\)) is well represented using grouping.
 In this case, the fraction is the divisor.

-For example, if we have 2 licorice chews and we want to give \(\frac{1}{3}\) of the licorice to each child, we are doing a division since we need to separate one quantity (2 licorice chews) into equal quantities (\(\frac{1}{3}\) of the licorice) to determine the number of equal quantities or groups that can be created (6 children will receive \(\frac{1}{3}\) of the licorice each).
-In this case, it is important to recognize that the quotient expresses a number of sections, namely, thirds, not a quantity of objects (licorice chews).
+For example, if we have 2 licorice chews and we want to give \(\frac{1}{3}\) of the licorice to each child, we need to separate or measure out one quantity (2 licorice chews) into equal quantities, or groups.
+In this case, we can make 6 groups of (\(\frac{1}{3}\), so 6 children will receive \(\frac{1}{3}\) of the licorice.
+In this case, it is important to recognize that the quotient expresses a number of groups, not a quantity of objects (licorice chews).

 In the case of a division of a whole number by a fraction, division usually takes on the quotative meaning.
 Thus, the analogy of repeated subtraction is in order since it involves separating parts.